vivekcusat/hiring-assignments/machinelearningteam/image-scaling-service/README.md

 This will take the image in `test.jpg`, send it to the service and and save the output to `out.jpg`

 ### Deploy on Kubernetes
+Firstly you need to build the Docker image and push it to some image registry that your cluster has access to.
 To deploy the service on a Kubernetes cluster use the manifests in `manifests`.
 The service and deployment in `api.yaml` should spin up the api and get you an external ip to connect to.

 ## Your Task
 We would like you to extend this system with actual image pre-processing, and make the system more "production ready".